erutan/sierra-conditions/content/conditions/roads.md

 ## Yosemite

 Longer term conditions and changes are listed [on their Current Conditions page](https://www.nps.gov/yose/planyourvisit/conditions.htm).
-There is a separate page for [Tioga and Glacier Point Roads Plowing Updates](https://www.nps.gov/yose/planyourvisit/tioga.htm).
+There is a separate page for [Tioga and Glacier Point Roads Plowing Updates](https://www.nps.gov/yose/planyourvisit/tioga.htm) that aims for weekly updates.
+If you're wondering when Tioga will open, NPS states "**predicting when these roads will open is not possible, even in late spring**, because weather in April and May can affect plowing progress significantly".
+That said looking at [historical opening dates](https://www.nps.gov/yose/planyourvisit/seasonal.htm) for years with a similar April 1st snowpack will give you a decent guess.

 For more up to date information call 209/372-0200 (press 1 then 1) for a pre-recorded message of the most up-to-date conditions.